Lucia Keskin

-Lucia Ella Keskin (born 9 February 2001), also known as Chi with a C /'chi:/, is an English comedian, actress, writer, YouTuber and internet personality.
-She began her career posting skits and videos on YouTube, before making appearances in comedy series including Big Boys and Sneakerhead.
-In 2024, she wrote and starred in her own BBC sitcom Things You Should Have Done.
+Lucia Ella Keskin (born 9 February 2001), also known as Chi with a C /ˈtʃiː/, is an English comedian, actress, writer, YouTuber and internet personality.
+She began her career posting comedy sketches and parody videos on YouTube before appearing in television series including Big Boys and Sneakerhead.
+In 2024, she created, wrote and starred in the BBC Three sitcom Things You Should Have Done.
+For her writing on the series, Keskin won the British Academy Television Craft Award for Best Emerging Talent: Fiction in 2025.

 Early and personal life

-Keskin is from Margate.
+Keskin is from Margate, Kent.
 She attended Dane Court Grammar School, Broadstairs.
 She briefly worked as an assistant in a dance school, after leaving education with just one GCSE.
 She also trained at The Canterbury Academy Institute of Performing Arts, studying musical theatre.

 In January 2022, Keskin announced she was in a relationship with a woman.
 However, she confirmed she was again single a year later via an Instagram post.